bcgsc/pori/docs/developer_reference/contributing.md

 ### User Documentation

-The user documentation should be updating in the [central PORI documentation repository (this repository)](https://github.com/bcgsc/pori/) when any changes are made which will affect the users.
+The user documentation should be updated in the [central PORI documentation repository (this repository)](https://github.com/bcgsc/pori/) when any changes are made which will affect the users.
 Furthermore all releases should contain a summary of the major and minor changes in their release tag for users who may be following the github page.

 ## Code Style